Unboxed-Software/solana-course/content/anchor-cpi.md

 ### 1. Starter

 To get started, we will be using the final state of the Anchor Movie Review program from the previous lesson.
 So, if you just completed that lesson then you’re all set and ready to go.
-If you are just jumping in here, no worries, you can download the starter code [here](https://github.com/Unboxed-Software/anchor-movie-review-program/tree/solution-pdas).
+If you are just jumping in here, no worries, you can [download the starter code](https://github.com/Unboxed-Software/anchor-movie-review-program/tree/solution-pdas).
 We'll be using the `solution-pdas` branch as our starting point.

 ### 2. Add dependencies to `Cargo.toml`